 And this time we had our first visitors on board for a voyage!
 David’s parents came with us to Ibiza.
 We had a great crossing from Javea straight to Cala Benirrás.
 A spectacular bay with blue waters surrounded by hillside.
 We spent a few days hopping between other bays and did a crossing towards Formentera.
 We had a great time with booz and good food.
 One night when we were having dinner; Music on and singing along with Chuck Berry ‘Nadine’ when our anchor alarm app went off.
 David was already up because he didn’t trust the lights ‘coming by’.
 Suddenly David called ‘We are dragging, come up!’.
 I lifted my head in the cockpit and all I thought was; OMG!

 Quickly we turned on the engine and I steered and David tried to get the anchor back in.
 We changed positions and in the heavy wind and rain I tried to locate our anchor so we were able to get it back in.
 You don’t want it to drag behind you and in the end slam your hull.
 Finally we got it up!
 We have the best anchor you can buy on the market but maybe the wind and a very heavy duty bag which was caught in the anchor caused us to drag.
 After re anchoring we all felt like we needed a bottle of wine.
 Pffff, we looked back and we have been very very lucky.
-We have been drifting past 5/6 other boats and if we were too late we would have hit the rocks.
+We have been drifting past 5/6 other boats.
 We had a bit of a giggle in the end about the whole scene.
 All singing along Chuck Berry while we were drifting away in 25 knots of wind going for the rocks, bunch of hippies. 😉

 After a great week of Ibiza/Formentera it was time to head back for Denia to drop off David’s parents so we could set sail towards Hyeres in France.
 We had a perfect sail back and we absolutely had a great week!